-The Consortia follows the federally required Community Participation Plan.
+The Consortium follows the federally required Community Participation Plan.
 This robust public participation strategy included several public hearings in advance of formal consideration and adoption by the jurisdictions.
-A preliminary draft was made available April 2, 2019.
-Public hearings regarding goals, objectives and strategies were held March 3rd, 2019 for Multnomah County, May 2nd for the City of Gresham and May 7th for the City of Portland.
-The Portland City Council reviewed the Action Plan projects June 12th.
-Gresham City Council reviewed their fourth-year Action Plan June 4th and Multnomah County Commissioners reviewed their fourth-year Multnomah County Action Plan June 6th.
+A preliminary draft was made available June 8, 2020.
+Public hearings regarding goals, objectives and strategies were held March 24, 2020 for Multnomah County, June 18th for the City of Gresham and June 11th for the City of Portland.
+The Portland City Council reviewed the Action Plan projects June 24th.
+Gresham City Council reviewed their fifth-year Action Plan July 7th and Multnomah County Commissioners reviewed their fifth-year Multnomah County Action Plan June 25th.
 The Action Plans are also informed by the initial Five-Year Consolidated Plan planning meetings that included three Fair Housing information meetings, and over ten focus groups with specific cultural, language and geographic communities.
 Approximately 150 people participated in the Consolidated Plan Need Hearings, 165 in the focus groups and 100 people in the spring Consolidated Plan Action Plan meetings.
 The hearings and meetings were designed to reach a diverse range of people in terms of race, ethnicity, language, geography, income and culture.
 We met with low-income renters at their buildings, six linguistically specific groups were organized and several culturally specific groups met.
 Citizen participation was also encouraged through door knocking, four public meetings about barriers to Fair Housing, and a regional survey to a panel of over twenty thousand people.
 The focus groups included African Americans, Asian/Pacific Islanders, Hispanics and recent immigrant and refugee groups from Russia, Nepal, Burma, and Somalia.
 For the Need Hearings special attention was given to making the hearing accessible and known by non-English speaking citizens.

 The City provided meeting and hearing notices, notice of the draft plans as required by the adopted Community Participation Plan, through a broad range of channels including newspapers and emails to interested parties.
-Draft plans were made available online and paper version was available at City Hall.
+Draft plans were made available online.
+Due to the COVID-19 pandemic paper copies could not be made available at City Hall, but paper copies were mailed to interested parties upon request.
 Notices were also posted on PHB's website, and with Pamplin Media Group, and the Gresham Outlook.

 The public involvement process is contained in the Citizen Participation Plan (CPP).
-The CPP is was adopted in the 2016-2020 Consolidated Plan.
+The CPP is adopted in the 2016-2020 Consolidated Plan.
 The public participation process for the Consolidated Plan follows the CPP guidelines.
-The current CPP is an exhibit of the current five-year Consolidated Plan and will guide the future public participation processes.
+The CPP was amended in May 2020 in response to the COVID-19 pandemic.
+The amended CPP is available to the public on Gresham's website.